Evidence God Exists

 Good and evil are attitudes unexplainable by science.
 Given all the molecules that make up the human brain, even given the exact sequence of connections and chemical dependencies necessary for life of the brain, science cannot explain how the brain can produce an attitude.

 Good and evil are the very essence of the images of God and Satan.
-If good and evil existed prior to man, it makes sense that God would infuse man with the knowledge of good and evil and allow man to choose.
+If good and evil existed prior to man, it makes sense that God would infuse man with the knowledge of good and evil and allow man to choose, and He did.
 This infusion we call "Natural Law".
-God wrote His laws of good and evil into the nature of every man.
+God wrote His laws of good and evil into the nature of every person.
 Thus, there is a propensity to do good.
 Man has to deny his God-given nature to do evil.
 (So, is refusing to believe in God an evil act?)

 If there is no God, each man would do by instinct what is best for himself.
 There would be no love of another, no compulsion to do good deeds for another, no sacrifical choices of any kind, let alone the ultimate sacrifice.
 All these things occur in abundance.
 This can only be if something is predisposing man's attitudes.
 God is the answer.